-The glacier simulator is an interactive web application with which you can learn (and teach) about how glaciers grow and shrink, how fast they flow, what parameters influence their size, and a lot more.
+The glacier simulator is an interactive web application with which you can learn (and teach) about glacier flow, how glaciers grow and shrink, what parameters influence their size, and a lot more!

 The glacier simulator app runs a numerical glacier model in the background, using computer resources on the cloud.
 If several people are using the app at the same time, the server might become slow or unresponsive.
-In this case, we recommend to use the app on MyBinder or (even better) locally on your own computer (see below).
+In this case, we recommend to use the app on MyBinder or even locally on your own computer (see Launching from Docker below).

 Questions to explore with this app¶